 General Health Advice

-The University has a Health Centre on the Treforest Campus that provides free health advice to all students enrolled at the University of South Wales.
+The University has a Health Service that provides free health advice to all students enrolled at the University of South Wales.

 The Health Team have strong links with local practices, where they help students register with a doctor while they are at university and living in the local area.